Before I go any further on the Easter dinner planning, I have a special request from my friend Christine in New Jersey.

 She calls it "your ice cream", but I'm thinking we can do better than that.
 It's an old family recipe.
 I think.
 Or maybe I found it in a magazine at the doctor's office.
 I suspect that a lot of "old family recipes" come from the backs of cereal boxes.

 Start with 2 and 1/2 cups of ricotta cheese.
 Get it from the deli, if you can, because a) it will taste better; and b) the guy at the deli can measure it out for you so you don't have to do it again.
 I'm guessing it's about a pound.
 Beat the ricotta with a cup of sugar, a couple of teaspoons of lemon zest (that's the yellow part of the lemon peel which you scrape off with a grater), and a BIG pinch of kosher salt.
 When it's smooth, stir in a cup of heavy whipping cream and some fresh raspberries (about 1 small package, rinse them first).
 Pour this into a big metal pan and freeze until firm.

 Christine serves the ice cream in martini glasses.
-She also breaks up a dark chocolate candy bar and stick pieces of it on top.
+She also breaks up a dark chocolate candy bar and sticks pieces of it on top.
 Christine knows how to party.

-You could also stuff it in a cannoli.
+You could also stuff it into a cannoli.
 Or a St. Joseph's Day sfinci.
 Why not?

 St. Joseph's Day is Thursday, March 19th.
 You don't hear much about him in the Bible.
-He probably worked a lot, drank wine, maybe played cards, and stayed quiet.
+He probably worked a lot, drank wine, maybe played dice, and stayed way.
 Which is why he's so popular with Italians, since that's the way most of the men are, preferring to leave the drama to the wife and kids.
-Of which there is plenty, especially if you're the foster father of God.
+And there is always plenty of drama, so especially if you're the foster father of God.

 And so will you.